 Prize giving will take place after the race at The Millennium Centre where refreshments will be provided.

-Limerick Cycling Club would like to thank its sponsors and all those who have helped in preparing the event, as well as the locals in Caherconlish, Ballyneety and Herbertstown for their patience on what is a busy day on the roads in their area.
+Limerick Cycling Club would like to thank its main sponsor, The Bike Shop, and all those who have helped in preparing the event, as well as the locals in Caherconlish, Ballyneety and Herbertstown for their patience on what is a busy day on the roads in their area.